SCHH-Commons/website-template/README.md

 - `index.md`: Your homepage content
 - `about.md`: Information about you or your site
-- `contact.md`: How visitors can reach you
+- `contact.md`: How site visitors can contact you

 To edit any file:
 1. Click on the file name in your repository